Friendship, honour and justice!

 "Fraternitas Imantica" is a men's-student fraternity, which unites students who wish to be a part of the students' spirit and traditions that have been developed over the years.
 "Fraternitas Imantica" was founded on February 18, 1947 in the German city of Pineberg, at the Baltic University, and on July 13, 1990 it was resumed in Latvia.
-The Fraternity unites students of the Latvia University of Agriculture and other Latvian Universities thus creating fraternity brotherhoods with a wide circle of friends and acquaintances.
+The Fraternity unites students of the Latvia University of Life Sciences and Technologies and other Latvian Universities thus creating fraternity brotherhoods with a wide circle of friends and acquaintances.
 The Fraternity members are patriots of the country and university as well as keepers of their forefathers' traditions.

 Currently, the Fraternity has 200 members, who live not only in Latvia, but also in Europe, Germany and Luxemburg, and in the USA.
 The main activities of the students' fraternity include literary evenings, fencing, attending cultural events, participation in the parades of November 11 and 18, and in the ball named after Colonel Oskars Kalpaks, the 1st commander of Latvian army.
 Since 1991 the Fraternity has owned a building in Jelgava, 8 Kungu Str., the interior of which was completely renovated in 2007.